-There is a weekly awards assembly and then every month a larger 'celebration' assembly is held which can be attended by parents/carers where children's success is honoured.
+There is a weekly awards assembly and also regular larger 'celebration' assemblies which can be attended by parents/carers where children's success is honoured.

 Many strategies are used to help children who misbehave or have SEND that affects behaviour, from daily reminders of class/academy rules, behaviour cards earning 'take care' points and other rewards.
 Parents are always involved from an early stage.
 The academy has a clear Anti-Bullying policy and bullying in any form is not tolerated.
-Serious misbehaviour may result in exclusion.
+Serious misbehaviour may result in suspension or exclusion.

-Privacy Notice (How we use pupil information)
+Privacy Notice (Pupils)